NxPKG/khulnasoft-docs/content/security-center/brand-protection/index.md

 ## Brand Protection Alerts

-Brand Protection works with Cloudflare’s ANS (Alerts Notification Service) to provide configurable alerts when new domains are detected.
+Brand Protection works with Khulnasoft’s ANS (Alerts Notification Service) to provide configurable alerts when new domains are detected.

 Any matches that are found during the new domain search are then inserted into an internal alerts table which triggers an alert for the user.
 This allows you to receive real-time notifications and take immediate action to investigate and potentially block any suspicious domains that may be attempting to impersonate your brand.

 To set a Brand Protection Alert:

 1. Go to the **Monitored queries** section and select the three dots in front of the query for which you would like to create notifications.
-2. From the dropdown, select _Create notification_ to receive an immediate notification once Cloudflare detects that a newly registered domain matches your query, or _Create digest notification_ to run your query every 24 hours.
+2. From the dropdown, select _Create notification_ to receive an immediate notification once Khulnasoft detects that a newly registered domain matches your query, or _Create digest notification_ to run your query every 24 hours.
 3. You will be taken to the **Notifications** section in the sidebar, to configure your Brand Protection Alert.

     {{<Aside type="note">}}